 We can’t make progress until we are able to answer a core fundamental question: Are we even talking about the same person?

-Payers have often been exempt from this patient matching conversation.
+Payers have often been exempt from this member data matching conversation.
 With the member ID on every member’s insurance card, payers had a pretty good identifier that worked for a while.
-But now that payers are becoming more embedded in population health and care delivery, they are facing the same issues of patient identification as their provider counterparts.
+But now that payers are becoming more embedded in population health and care delivery, they are facing the same issues of member identification as their provider counterparts.